 Partnering Through Challenge Grants

-Over the past five years, the J. J. Keller Foundation has become known in the Fox Valley for its challenge grants.
-In 2012, a number of local nonprofits were offered the opportunity to double their Foundation gifts by having them matched by other funders.
-Individuals and corporations alike accepted the challenge, and the result was a win-win for the participating nonprofits and those who invested in them.
+Over the past six years, the J. J. Keller Foundation has become known in the Fox Valley for its challenge grants.
+In 2013, a number of local nonprofits were offered the opportunity to double their Foundation gifts by having them matched by other funders.
+Individuals and corporations accepted the challenge, and the result was a win-win for the participating nonprofits and those who invested in them.
 This year’s successful challenges included:

 J. J. Keller Foundation

 - American Red Cross-East Central Wisconsin – Disaster Response Equipment $15,000

 - CASA of the Fox Cities – “I am for the Child” $15,000